 Claire Shorenstein is a Registered Dietitian, New York State Certified Dietitian-Nutritionist and Board Certified Sports Dietitian who holds a Master’s degree in Clinical Nutrition.
 She also is a Road Runners Club of America certified coach who works with runners and other athletes to help them achieve their performance goals.

 Claire received her clinical training at Montefiore Medical Center, where she continued to work as an inpatient dietitian for several years.
 There, she counseled patients with a variety of chronic medical problems, including diabetes, renal disease, cancer, obesity, HIV/AIDS, liver disease, and heart disease, on what to eat to manage symptoms and improve health.
-Since leaving the clinical setting, Claire has focused on building her virtual private practice, while also freelancing at other local practices.
+Since leaving the clinical setting, Claire has focused on building her virtual private practice.

-After spending the last ten years in Manhattan, Claire relocated with her family back to her hometown of Santa Cruz, California.
-She currently sees all private clients virtually.
+After spending the last ten years in NYC, Claire relocated with her family back to her hometown of Santa Cruz, California.

 Education and Credentials